ktr-hubrt/MPN/README.md

 # Codes_MPN
-Official codes of CVPR21 paper: Learning Normal Dynamics in Videos with Meta Prototype Network
+Official codes of CVPR21 paper: Learning Normal Dynamics in Videos with Meta Prototype Network (https://arxiv.org/abs/2104.06689)

+# Paper Results on Unsupervised VAD

+# Paper Results on Few-shot VAD

 # Preparation
 Please download the corresponding benchmarks in 'data' directory.
 Then prepare the environment as in requirement.txt.